koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 Let's see the first section of "create a file and directory".

+Let's open the host config, Its implementation is almost empty.
 First, let's fix type errors at `createInstance` and `createTextInstance`.

 ...implementing